GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Sync::schedule_event()`.

 == Changelog ==

+= 1.8.69 =
+* Keep colourable SoftOne items as simple products until a related material exists so standalone products retain their SKUs.

 = 1.8.68 =
 * Recover colour attribute assignments when WooCommerce helpers are unavailable so variation creation never drops back to simple products.